Mosquito Creek (Tawana Creek tributary)

 Mosquito Creek is a stream in the U.S. state of Ohio.
-The 11.5 mi long stream is a tributary of Tawana Creek.
+The 11.5 mi long stream is a confluence of the Mahoning River.

 Mosquito Creek was descriptively named for the mosquitos which were once frequent there.
 Native Americans called this creek the Tawawa.
+The creek runs from SE of Warren, Ohio, to Mosquito Creek Lake in Cortland, Ohio.
+The exact geographical location of the beginning of Mosquito Creek is 41.17690° N, 80.76242° W.